Pie and donut charts are circular graphs divided into “slices”, where each slice is sized proportionally to its data’s share of the data as a whole.

 In the example above, our Label data is in the form of a column, so we are using column based data.

-From the Label dropdown (1), select the column whose unique values will be represented as slices of the pie chart.
+From the Label dropdown , select the column whose unique values will be represented as slices of the pie chart.
 By default, the pie chart will show a count of each of these variables’ frequencies.
-Here, we’ve selected “Stage” to show each deal stage as a different slice of the pie chart.
+Here, we’ve selected “Month” to breakup our pie chart by time intervals and have opted to aggregate by quarter.

-To show a different value than count for each slice of the pie chart, select that value from the Value dropdown (2).
-Because we want to show the total revenue for each deal stage, we’ve selected “Revenue” as our value.
+To show a different value than count for each slice of the pie chart, select that value from the Value dropdown .
+Because we want to show the total sales for Asia, we’ve selected “Asia” as our value.

 If you toggle “Aggregated” under the Label dropdown, you can specify your aggregation function to the right of the Value field.
-Here, we’ve selected sum to capture the total revenue per stage.
+Here, we’ve selected sum to capture the total sales per quarter.

 If the first row of your selection is the table header row, you do not need to toggle “Use first row as header” as this row will automatically be treated as a header row.